MouseLand/suite2p/README.md

 7. Now run `python -m suite2p` and you're all set.
 8. Running the command `suite2p --version` in the terminal will print the install version of suite2p.

-For additional dependencies, like NWB and Scanbox support, use the command `python -m pip install suite2p[io]`.
+For additional dependencies, like h5py, NWB, Scanbox, and server job support, use the command `python -m pip install suite2p[io]`.

+If you are running suite2p on Windows or Linux we recommend installing ScanImage Tiff Reader with `pip install scanimage-tiff-reader`.

 If you have an older `suite2p` environment you can remove it with `conda env remove -n suite2p` before creating a new one.